 Shion frowned.
 “Like I said, I’m on your side…”

-“What did you wish for?” came Olive’s question from his mouth.
+“What did you wish for?” came Olive’s question from Werner’s mouth.

 “That the saint candidate ceremony goes good!”
 Lavi popped up into a stand.